CASE-Association/CASE_keypad/README.md

 Use a jumper wire or tweezers to short the switch pins.
 The keypad should print numbers 1 to 6.

 You can now solder the switches/encoder.
+Encoder is optional and can only be soldered in either top corner (ONLY ONE).

 ## Keybinds
   - Download and install VIA Configurator